Prior-Driven Self-Supervised Lightweight Method for Seismic Signal Denoising: Abstract

 \section{Abstract}

 Seismic exploration is currently the most mature approach for studying subsurface structures, yet the presence of noise greatly restricts its imaging accuracy.
-Previous methods still face significant challenges: traditional computational methods are often computationally complex and their effectiveness is hard to guarantee; deep learning approaches rely heavily on datasets, and the complexity of network training makes them difficult to apply in practical field scenarios.
-In this paper, we proposed a method that has only 2464 learnable parameters, and its parameter constraints rely on priors rather than requiring training data.
-The three priors we proposed can effectively attenuate random noise while significantly reducing signal leakage, ensuring that the separated noise remains as independent as possible from the processed data.
-We validated our method on National Petroleum Reserve–Alaska Survey, and the results indicate that our proposed approach effectively enhances noise elimination and seismic data resolution.
+Previous methods still face significant challenges: traditional computational methods are often computationally complex and their effectiveness is hard to guarantee; deep learning methods rely heavily on datasets, and the complexity of network training makes them difficult to apply in practical field scenarios.
+In this paper, we proposed a neural network that has only 2464 learnable parameters, which is hundreds or even thousands of times lower than that of the current mainstream deep learning networks.
+And its parameter constraints rely on priors rather than requiring training data.
+We proposed two types of priors: the local prior and the global variance prior for self-supervised learning, and put forward low-scale learning to further enhance its performance in noise processing.
+We validated our method on both synthetic and field data, and the results indicate that our proposed approach effectively attenuates random noise.